Due to the sins of the 2016 offseason, most NBA teams found themselves strapped for spending cash this summer.

 Nevertheless, Bradley’s deal isn’t very team-friendly, especially for a player coming off a pretty serious injury.
 What’s more, outside of his just-solid shooting, the 2-guard’s other biggest strength, his defense, has fallen off over recent years.
 And considering the ailment he’s coming back from, that elite defensive form might be difficult for him to regain.

 It’s also hard to surmise what exactly the Clippers are trying to be.
 In the stacked West, do they have the players to make a run at the playoffs?
 Once there, do they have the firepower to knock off a first-round foe?

 Bradley’s money may have been better-spent improving a different part of the roster, especially after the team drafted another shooting guard, Jerome Robinson, in the lottery of the 2018 draft.

 You can follow Frank Urbina on Twitter @FrankUrbina_.

-Business, Longform, Business, Evergreen, Featured, Top, Avery Bradley, Chris Paul, Dante Exum, Derrick Favors, Doug McDermott, Joe Harris, Trevor Ariza, Zach LaVine, Brooklyn Nets, Chicago Bulls, Houston Rockets, Indiana Pacers, Los Angeles Clippers, Phoenix Suns, Utah Jazz
+Business, Longform, Business, Top, Avery Bradley, Chris Paul, Dante Exum, Derrick Favors, Doug McDermott, Joe Harris, Trevor Ariza, Zach LaVine, Brooklyn Nets, Chicago Bulls, Houston Rockets, Indiana Pacers, Los Angeles Clippers, Phoenix Suns, Utah Jazz